19 April 2024

 The aura of mystery surrounding Karloff was highlighted in the opening credits, as he was listed as simply "?."
 The film was a commercial and critical success for Universal, and Karloff was instantly established as a hot property in Hollywood.
 Universal Studios was quick to acquire ownership of the copyright to the makeup format for the Frankenstein monster that Jack P. Pierce had designed.

 A year later, Karloff played another iconic character, Imhotep in The Mummy (Karl Freund, 1932).
 The Old Dark House (James Whale, 1932) with Charles Laughton, and the starring role in MGM’s The Mask of Fu Manchu (Charles Brabin, 1932) quickly followed.
 Steve Vertlieb at The Thunder Child: “Wonderfully kinky, the film co-starred young Myrna Loy as the intoxicating, yet sadistic Fah Lo See, Fu Manchu's sexually perverse daughter.
-Filmed prior to Hollywood's infamous production code, the film joyously escaped the later scrutiny of The Hayes Office, and remains a fascinating example of pre-code extravagance.”
+Filmed before Hollywood's infamous production code, the film joyously escaped the later scrutiny of The Hayes Office, and remains a fascinating example of pre-code extravagance.”

 These films all confirmed Karloff's new-found stardom.
 Horror had become his primary genre, and he gave a string of lauded performances in 1930s Universal Horror films.
 Karloff reprised the role of Frankenstein's monster in two other films, the sensational Bride of Frankenstein (James Whale, 1935) and the less thrilling Son of Frankenstein (Rowland V. Lee, 1939), the latter also featuring Bela Lugosi.